GoogleCloudPlatform/cloud-foundation-fabric/networking/onprem-google-access-dns/README.md

 This sample creates several distinct groups of resources:

-- one VPC
+- one VPC with two regions
 - one set of firewall rules
-- one Cloud NAT configuration
+- one Cloud NAT configuration per region
-- one test instance
+- one test instance on each region
-- one service account for the test instance
+- one service account for the test instances
 - one service account for the onprem instance
-- one dynamic VPN gateway with a single tunnel
+- two dynamic VPN gateways in each of the regions with a single tunnel
 - two DNS zones (private and forwarding) and a DNS inbound policy
 - one emulated on-premises environment in a single GCP instance